mufjahangir/RandomModule-Python/README.md

-In this series , I am tring to create small projects by using python random module...
+In this series, I am creating small projects using the Python random module.
+Each project demonstrates different functionalities and practical applications of random number generation.
+These projects range from simple games to useful utilities, designed to be both educational and fun.
+They showcase the versatility and power of the random module in Python.
 1. Create a lottery system using python random module